GluuFederation/docs-gg-prod/docs/source/index.md

 ### Open Policy Agent based policies

 In the Gluu Server, additional claims can be included in an access token.
-Gluu Gateway can forward this access token to an Open Policy Agent server for a policy decision.
+Gluu Gateway can forward this access token to an Open Policy Agent (OPA) server for a policy decision.

 ### OIDC and UMA with Claim gathering Security
 OpenID is an identity layer.
 The Gluu Gateway can act as an OpenID Relying Party, redirecting the subject's browser to the OpenID Provider, and obtaining user information.
 At that point, the Gluu Gateway can attempt to obtain an UMA access token, pushing the OpenID Connect id_token to the UMA RPT endpoint as input to the policy decision.
 If user interaction is required, the Gluu Gateway may redirect the subject to the UMA Authorization endpoint.